Last Updated on September 30, 2020 by Susheel Chandradhas

-Architectural photography calls for a certain set of specialised tasks.
-One of them is perspective correction.
+Architectural photography calls for Tilt-Shift lenses most of the time.
+These lenses correct perspective distortion.
 You can think of this as making sure that the vertical lines of a building actually look vertical, and not slanting towards each other.
 In the past, this may have called for a ‘technical camera‘ or a ‘bellows‘ attachment, but tilt-shift lenses are easier to manage in the field.

 Essentially, the problem with taking pictures of tall buildings from the ground is that as their height increases, the top of the building gets further away from the camera, introducing ‘perspective’ into the photograph.

-The TS lens helps by allowing you to keep the camera perfectly horizontal but ‘shifting’ the view of the lens upwards… Take a look a the illustration…
+In short, the TS lens helps by allowing you to keep the camera perfectly level with the horizon but ‘shifting’ the view of the lens upwards… Take a look a the illustration…

 Perspective Correction Lenses are a truly specialised architectural leness, and they’re a must-have piece of photographic gear for any professional architectural photographer.

 Here is a list of Tilt-Shift Lenses:

-Here are some Ultra-Wide Prime and Zoom lenses for Canon and Nikon cameras.
-Sigma and Tamron lenses have not been mentioned as they come in either Canon or Nikon mounts; however, here is a list of all sigma lenses and Tamron’s lenses page.
+Here are three lists of selected Ultra-Wide Prime and Zoom lenses for Canon, Nikon and Sony cameras.
+Sigma and Tamron lenses have not been mentioned as they come in either Canon or Nikon mounts; however, here is a list of all Sigma wide-angle lenses and Tamron’s lenses page.

 Ultra-Wide Canon Lenses